 Simply put, it’s a hacker combining their technical skills with the coercion needed to break a member of your workforce and gain entry to your systems.

 It can be simple and done without notice or it can be forceful and frightening.
-It can be a single act or one step in a complex scheme that only becomes apparent months later.
+It can be a single act, or it can be one step in a complex scheme that only becomes apparent months later.

 However it happens, social engineering capitalises when concentration lapses.
 It picks on an absent-minded executive or on an eager-to-please new assistant, with devastating results.

-Phishing is when a hacker emails you while disguised as a company or colleague and tricks you into sharing personal information.
-90% of the 294 billion emails sent around the world each day are viruses so it really is just a matter of time until you are affected.
+Phishing happens when a hacker emails you while disguised as a company or colleague and tricks you into sharing personal information.
+90% of the 294 billion emails sent around the world each day are viruses.
+It’s really just a matter of time until you are affected.

 The modern phishing email looks exactly like the real deal and can be very difficult to spot.
-This could be a general email sent to your whole team or a specific email (known as Spear Phishing) that targets a vulnerable newbie or specific executive.
+This could be a general email sent to your whole team.
+And it could also be a more specific email (known as Spear Phishing), that targets a vulnerable newbie or specific executive.

-Hackers are not always introverted nerds and can also be slick telephone con artists.
+Hackers are not always introverted nerds.
+They can also be slick telephone con artists.
 By calling up a member of your team and pretending to be a fellow employee or related company, a hacker can obtain information that enables them to access your network or more specific data.

 Some will call as many members of your company as possible to offer IT maintenance in the hopes one of them authorises their entry.
 Others will pretend to be the boss and demand an urgent bank transfer is made.

-Hackers can also observe what websites are visited by your company more than any other and, once they are sure of a favourite, infect that website with malware.
-Anyone who visits the affected website will be infected by the virus, which will then continue to cripple your network from the inside.
+Hackers can also observe what websites are visited by your company.
+Once they are sure of a favourite, infect that website with malware.
+Anyone who visits the affected website will be infected by the virus.
+This will then continue to cripple your network from the inside.